Enter your work email

 How Amazon Business simplifies supplier management

-Identify suppliers with sustainability certifications
+Identify suppliers with relevant certifications

 Maintain control with multi-user permissions and approval workflows

-Amazon Business delivers this in-depth control and insight through features like Guided Buying and Spend Visibility.
-Guided Buying in particular directs employees to preferred products or suppliers that align with organizational policies, while Spend Visibility provides analytics that support transparency and data-driven decision-making.
+Amazon Business delivers this in-depth control and insight through Prime Business features like Spend Visibility.
+Guided Buying steers employees toward preferred products or suppliers that align with organizational policies, while Spend Visibility provides analytics that support transparency and data-driven decision-making.
+Together, these functionalities can help you manage your organization’s purchasing activity while improving efficiency and user experience.

 Smarter onboarding and stronger partnerships

-In modern procurement, supplier onboarding has evolved from a routine procedural step to a strategic investment in successful long-term partnerships.
+In modern procurement, supplier onboarding has evolved from a routine procedural step to a strategic investment in successful long-term relationships.
 By establishing clear internal standards, automating key processes, and setting transparent expectations, you can better equip your suppliers to deliver consistent value and quality.

 Contact Amazon Business today to learn how you can simplify vendor collaboration, risk management, and organizational growth.

-FAQs
+Supplier onboarding FAQs

 • Supplier management technology streamlines supplier onboarding by automating manual tasks, centralizing data, and enabling real-time visibility into approval workflows.
 Digital tools also improve traceability, which makes it easier for procurement teams to maintain audit-ready records.